iamrahulramu/Smart-Irrigation-System/README.md

 ---

 ## Acknowledgements
 This project was a collaborative effort.
-Special thanks to my teammates Preethalakshmi Kumaran and Prashob Saji James for their valuable contributions.
+Special thanks to fellow contributors Preethalakshmi Kumaran and Prashob Saji James for their valuable contributions.

 ---
 <p align="center">Empowering Agriculture through IoT and Automation</p>